Frequently Asked Questions

 What is the difference between a daily program and a curriculum program?

-Meet the Cow, Chicken & Egg, and the Wagon Ride are the daily programs, which are offered almost every day, twelve months of the year.
+Meet the Cow and Chicken & Egg are the daily programs, which are offered almost every day, twelve months of the year.
 They are appropriate for all ages.
 Drop-in visitors (in groups of less than 5) are welcome to participate in these programs.
 In addition, groups of 5 or more (including school groups) can reserve space in these programs.

 Animal Life on the Farm, Moovelous Milk, and Exploring the Past are our curriculum programs.
 These are offered only to school and home school organizations, and only from October through June.
 They have a limit of 25 students and are geared toward specific age groups.
 Each has pre-visit and post-visit activities available or required of the students.
 Moovelous Milk is not available as an online reservation.
 Exploring the Past requires a pre-visit meeting with a park ranger at the school and is not available as an online reservation.
 Call 301-839-1176 to arrange one of these programs.